arttay/rssBackbone/README.md

-Components contains the scss for all the custom components created by Digital River (and some overrides) The objects folder contains html/css design pattern (such as the media object) The pdpOneColumnBlock folder contains css/html for the pdp component that displays price, add to cart, product and product title.
+Components contains the scss for all the custom components created by Digital River (and some overrides) The objects folder contains html/css design pattern (such as the media object)
-The pdptwoColumnBlock folder is similar to the above, but with a different layout.
-PdpTabs is the tab system component.

 Namespace contains all the custom css written by Digital River.
 Whenever you write any new css for any pages for UIRuntime, it must go into the correct namespace.
 That is, if you were to add a selector to the full cart page, it must go under `namespace/cart/full`